 A debate is raging over the beneficial and damaging effects of blue light.
 On the one hand, blue light can be a helpful tool in combating seasonal depression and insomnia.
 On the other hand, blue light can permanently damage the human eye.
 So what's the deal with blue light?
 And what has changed about the artificial light we experience every day?
 Why do our bodies need the biological effects of this wavelength?
 And how and when should we protect ourselves from the potentially damaging effects of blue light?
 Read on to find out more about the good and the bad of blue light.

-The light that reaches and enters the human eye is divided into visible light, comprising wavelengths from about 390 to 780 nm, and the non-visible spectrum, which includes light in the ultraviolet range (UV light) and the infrared range (IR light).
+The light that reaches and enters the human eye is divided into visible light, comprising wavelengths from 380 to 780 nm, and non-visible light, which includes light in the ultraviolet range (UV light) and the infrared range (IR light).

-Experts have been aware for some time that UV light can potentially cause damage to biological tissue such as our skin and eyes, and people typically use suitable means of sun protection to address this issue.
-However, blue-violet light also has the potential to cause damage, especially to our eyes.
-Blue-violet light may have less energy than ultraviolet light, but in contrast to UV light – most of which is absorbed by the front part of the eye – blue light reaches as far as the retina.
+Experts have been aware for some time that UV light can potentially damage biological tissue, such as our skin and eyes.
+That is why people typically take precautions to protect themselves from the sun, using items such as sunscreen or a pair of sunglasses.
+However, visible blue-violet light also has the potential to cause damage to our eyes.
+Although blue-violet light has less energy than ultraviolet light, it is almost entirely unfiltered as it passes through the eye and reaches the retina.
+By way of contrast, ultraviolet light is almost entirely absorbed by the front part of the eye, and significantly less than 5% of it reaches as far as the retina.

-The component of light in the blue-violet band between 390 and 500 nm is known as high-energy visible (HEV) light.
-Wavelengths between 390 and 440 nm are seen as particularly critical and have been implicated as one of the possible causes of photoretinitis, which involves damage to the retina caused by high-energy incident light.
+The blue component of light between 380nm and 500nm is also known as high-energy visible (HEV) light.
+In particular blue-violet wavelengths between 380nm and 440nm are seen as potentially damaging and have been implicated as one of the possible causes of photoretinitis, i.e. damage to the retina caused by high-energy incident light.

 Too much light in the ultraviolet and blue-violet bands can damage the human eye.
 As well as leading to painful inflammation of the conjunctiva and cornea, it can also cause damage to the eye's crystalline lens (e.g., cataracts) and especially to the retina (macular degeneration).